dominates the coastal forest margins

 Habitat

-Open sites in coastal and lowland forest, forest margins, scrub and disturbed areas.
-Prefers fertile, well-drained soils with full sun to partial shade.
+Open sites in coastal and lowland forest forest margins scrub and disturbed areas.
+Prefers fertile well-drained soils with full sun to partial shade.
 Tolerates wind and salt spray.

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in coastal and lowland areas.
-One of the most widespread Coprosma species.
+One of most widespread Coprosma species.

 Endemism